Page Contributor(s): Marshall Yale, LA

-The road from hwy 2 to the top is very scenic and along a portion of the road that has sheer drop offs just over a short rock barrier.
-There are excellent views of San Gabriel Peak to the southeast for the first mile, we pass through Eaton Saddle at mile 16.2 and for the next couple of miles have great views of Hwy 2 and the San Gabriel Mountains to the northeast as we continue up Mt.
+The road from Highway 2 to the top is very scenic and along a portion of the road that has sheer drop-offs just over a short rock barrier.
+There are excellent views of San Gabriel Peak to the southeast for the first mile, we pass through Eaton Saddle at mile 16.2, and for the next couple of miles have great views of Highway 2 and the San Gabriel Mountains to the northeast as we continue up Mt.
 Wilson road.

-Climb ends at the KCAL TV towers at mile 18.
-(Mt.
-Wilson observatory is another .5 miles past our end point, but at a lower elevation).
+This climb ends at the KCAL TV towers at mile 18.
+The Mt.
+Wilson Observatory is another half mile past our end point, but at a lower elevation.

 Just about to the top.

-This is the alternate route to Dawson Saddle (Map) which avoids the 6 miles of closed Hwy 39 along the “main” Dawson Saddle climb, but is also much longer (45 miles to the Saddle - just over twice the length of the more traditional route) and includes a little over 2,000’ of descent - so, it is not a true Top Climb, by Fiets standards, anyway.
-We also must travel along the busy section of Hwy 2 for 10 miles.
+This is the alternate route to Dawson Saddle (Map) which avoids the six miles of closed Highway 39 along the “main” Dawson Saddle climb, but is also much longer (45 miles to the Saddle, making it just over twice the length of the more traditional route) and includes a little over 2,000’ of descent -- so, it is not a true Top Climb, by Fiets standards, anyway.
+We also must travel along the busy section of Highway 2 for 10 miles.

-Roadway surface and traffic: Hwy 2 has a very narrow bike lane which is often merely a white line with 6” of pavement and loose gravel to the right.
-Traffic is heavy and fast moving for the first 9 miles of the climb.
-For those who wish to avoid highway traffic, do not undertake this climb, or begin at mile 9.2, after the junction of Hwy 2 and County Route 3.
+Roadway Surface and Traffic Report: Highway 2 has a very narrow bike lane which is often merely a white line with 6” of pavement and loose gravel to the right.
+Traffic is heavy and fast-moving for the first 9 miles of the climb.
+For those who wish to avoid highway traffic, do not undertake this climb, or begin at mile 9.2, after the junction of Highway 2 and County Route 3.

-Most of the traffic along the first stretch of Hwy 2 turns onto Angeles Forest Highway (County Route N3) at the 9.2 mile mark - this is the route to Palmdale and a connector to Hwy 14.
+Most of the traffic along the first stretch of Highway 2 turns onto Angeles Forest Highway (County Route N3) at the 9.2 mile mark, this is the route to Palmdale and a connector to Highway 14.